berkantcnr/berkantcinar/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Correlation Between World Population Growth and Economic Development
+Correlation Between World Population and Air Pollution

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Is there a direct connection between world population growth and economic development?
+1. Is there a direct connection between world population size and air pollution levels?

 ## Description
-Population and economic development are critical for nations growth and sustainability.
-The goal of this study is to look into the connection between rising populations and nations' economic performance.
-Our goal is to find trends and connections that provide insight into the ways in which economic conditions are influenced by population growth.
+Population and air pollution are critical issues for global sustainability and public health.
+The goal of this study is to investigate the relationship between population size and air pollution levels across different countries.
+Our aim is to identify trends and correlations that provide insights into how population size impacts air quality, helping to inform policies for sustainable development and pollution control.

 ## Datasources